 SeaWorld’s Halloween Spooktacular

 If you are looking for a “fantasea” chilling experience, go to SeaWorld.
-Every weekend in the month of October, SeaWorld’s Halloween Spooktacular takes place and is included with your admission.
+Weekends (and some Fridays) beginning mid-September through the month of October, SeaWorld’s Halloween Spooktacular takes place and is included with your admission.
 This is a daytime event where children can trick-or-treat and take part in other Fall-like activities within the Orlando theme park.
-Visit Penelope’s Party Zone and let your kids have fun dancing with sea fairies and pumpkin fish, as well as create sea-themed art and crafts.
-Be sure to join Princess Penelope and her under-the-sea friends for a Spooktacular Dance Party held at the Village Square in the front of the park every event night one hour before park closing.
-If you’re hungry, a special Dine with Shamu Spooktacular Brunch is available (additional charge).
-Another special which costs extra is a meet-and-greet with Cookie Monster.
-Every guest receives a photo with the Sesame Street character, and of course, a cookie.
 This is a very fun and memorable event for the entire family.

 Tips For SeaWorld’s Halloween Spooktacular:

 - If you are a pass member, look for discounts on any event that costs extra.

 - Attend Countdown to Halloween – a song-filled stage show